bart-the-butcher/ea-ui-tools/docs/en/definitions/relationships.md

 ![Call](../../img/ui-call.png)

-This relationship can be used to connect an API operation described in the backend team’s documentation, allowing for a knowledge base of dependencies within the functioning system to be built and more informed decisions to be made when changes are required.
+This relationship can be used to link an API operation described in the backend team's documentation.
+It allows for building a knowledge base of dependencies between elements of the functioning system and making more informed decisions when changes are required.

 The API operation call may occur automatically before, during, or after displaying a component or panel.
+The handling of the call can be detailed using a [rule element](./rule-elements.md#rule) or [data processing rule element](./rule-elements.md#data-processing-rule).